Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Robust Defensive Mechanisms

 \subsection{Network Compression}

-The main purpose of compressing the network is to reduce the information transmission, which saves communication resources and accelerates learning.
+The main purpose of compressing the network is to reduce information transmission, which saves communication resources and accelerates learning.
 As well, it can also reduce the information exposed to the adversary.
-Typical methods include quantization \cite{NIPS2017_6c340f25,pmlr-v80-bernstein18a,DBLP:journals/corr/WenXYWWCL17}, , network sparsification \cite{DBLP:journals/corr/abs-1809-10505,DBLP:journals/corr/abs-1809-07599}, knowledge distillation \cite{lin2013network,jeong2018communication}, network pruning \cite{DBLP:journals/corr/abs-1810-05270,DBLP:journals/corr/abs-1909-12326} and Sketch \cite{haddadpour2020fedsketch,10.1145/3183713.3196894,DBLP:journals/corr/abs-1911-00972}.
-Specifically, an initial work \cite{shokri2015privacy} provided the ideal to transmit a subset of all gradients in distributed SGD, and based on it, the authors in \cite{yoon2020federated} have proposed a novel gradient subset scheme that uploading sparse and chosen gradients can improve the prediction accuracy in the non-IID settings.
-However, as the gradients keep their own form, recent works \cite{8241854,melis2019exploiting} showed that such methods cannot prevent a specific adversary from inferring available information from these frameworks \cite{8241854,melis2019exploiting}.
+Typical methods include quantization \cite{Alistarh2017QSGD,Bernstein2018signSGD,Wei2017TernGrad}, network sparsification \cite{Alistarh2018The,Sebastian2018Sparsified}, knowledge distillation \cite{lin2013network,jeong2018communication}, network pruning \cite{Liu2019Rethinking,Jiang2022Model} and Sketch \cite{haddadpour2020fedsketch,Jiang2018SketchML,Li2019Privacy}.
+Specifically, an initial work \cite{shokri2015privacy} provided the ideal to transmit a subset of all gradients in distributed SGD, and based on it, the authors in \cite{yoon2020federated} have proposed a novel gradient subset scheme that uploads sparse and chosen gradients can improve the prediction accuracy in the non-independent and identically distributed (non-IID) settings.
+However, as the gradients keep their own form, recent works \cite{Phong2018Privacy,melis2019exploiting} shown that such methods cannot prevent a specific adversary from inferring available information from these frameworks \cite{Phong2018Privacy,melis2019exploiting}.